sagemath/p_group_cohomology/src/doc/source/index.rst

 -------

 The package has an extensive test suite.
-It is recommended to run the tests, although this can take a considerable amount of time (easily one hour if a single thread is used).
+It is recommended to run the tests, although this can take a considerable amount of time.
 If the environment variable ``SAGE_CHECK`` is set to ``yes``, the test script is launched right after installing the package.
 The same effect can be achieved by
 ::

     sage -i -c p_group_cohomology